-A gorgeous gastro-offering six miles north of Banbury, this quirkily stylish pub is worth the trip over into Warwickshire.
+A gorgeous gastro-offering in a National Trust village six miles north of Banbury, this quirkily stylish pub is worth the trip into Warwickshire.

 This stunning pub is just over the Oxfordshire border, so I had to scrap with Catherine, my superglam Warwickshire editor over who was going to review it.
 Turns out she’s surprisingly good at arm wrestling, so here’s her verdict.

 Snuggled in a beautiful ancient National Trust village in Warwickshire on the Oxfordshire border, near Gaydon and six miles north of Banbury, is this stylish, independent Grade II listed 300-year-old honey-coloured stone inn owned by husband-and-wife team Jo and Anthony Robinson.
 The pub is no more than 10 minutes from junctions 11 and 12 of the M40.
 Close by is the National Trust owned Farnborough Hall, an Italianate 18th mansion (reopening in April 2018), still a family home, surrounded by historic parkland with a 5.5mile circular walk so you can combine culture and gastronomy with ease.

 Hearty seasonal British fare and imaginative global inspired dishes whipped up from Jo and Anthony’s self-sufficient vegetable garden & micro tunnel – you couldn’t get any more seasonal or local than that!
 This newly refurbished kid-friendly, dog-friendly pub has also won the accolade of being chosen as one of only three new entries in The Good Food Guide 2018 across the South-East.